AnghusMcleod/dnslookup/README.md

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-rust
+sql
 Copy code

-Feel free to use this markdown block directly on GitHub for your project's README.
+Feel free to copy and paste this block directly into your GitHub repository's README.